 If you want someone to find you more attractive, touch them very lightly on the upper arm as you compliment them.
 But remember, the touch has to be short, constrained to the upper arm, and delivered at the same time as a compliment or request.

-Partners spending a few moments each week committing their deepest thoughts and feelings about their relationship to paper boosts the chances of them sticking together by over 20%.
-Such ‘expressive writing’ results in partners using more positive language when they speak to one another, leading to a healthier and happier relationship.
+Partners spending a few moments each week committing their deepest thoughts and feelings about their relationship to paper boosts the chances of them sticking together by over 20 per cent.
+Such ‘expressive writing’ results in partners using more positive language when they speak to one another, leading to a healthier and happier relationship filled with love.